Niemann–Pick disease: Treatment

-No specific treatment is known for type A, but symptoms are treated.

-In adult patients with type B, physicians try to keep cholesterol levels down to normal levels.
-If statins are used, they monitor liver function.
+In adults with type B, physicians try to keep cholesterol levels down to normal levels.
 If the spleen is enlarged and platelet levels low, acute episodes of bleeding may require transfusions of blood products.
 If they have symptoms of interstitial lung disease, they may need oxygen.

-Anecdotally, organ transplant has been attempted with limited success.
-Future prospects include enzyme replacement and gene therapy.
+Possible treatments include enzyme replacement therapy and gene therapy.
 Bone marrow transplant has been tried for type B.

-In January 2009, Actelion announced the drug miglustat (Zavesca) had been approved in the European Union for the treatment of progressive neurological manifestations in adult patients and pediatric patients with NPC.
-The drug is available to patients in the United States on an experimental basis.
-In March 2010, the FDA requested additional preclinical and clinical information regarding Zavesca from Actelion before making a final decision on approving the drug in the United States for NPC.
+In January 2009, miglustat (Zavesca) was authorized in the European Union for the treatment of progressive neurological manifestations in people with Niemann-Pick type C disease.
+The medication is available to people in the United States on an experimental basis.
+In March 2010, the US Food and Drug Administration (FDA) requested additional pre-clinical and clinical information regarding miglustat from Actelion before making a final decision on approving it in the United States for Niemann-Pick type C disease.

 Olipudase alfa (Xenpozyme) was approved for medical use in Japan in March 2022.

+Arimoclomol (Miplyffa) was approved for medical use in the United States in September 2024.
+It is the first medication approved by the FDA to treat Niemann-Pick Disease, Type C.

+Levacetylleucine (Aqneursa) was approved for medical use in the United States in September 2024.
+Levacetylleucine is the second medication approved by the FDA for the treatment of Niemann-Pick disease type C.